thealiens-dev/alien-draw-tool/README.md

 The canonical snapshot is built from trimmed `username,ticket_count` rows (whitespace trimmed only, case-sensitive) sorted lexicographically by `username` (standard string order - effectively alphabetical for typical identifiers).
 Sorting happens *before* hashing, which means the input file may be in any order without affecting the result.

+The canonical snapshot always includes the header row username,ticket_count; implementations that accept header-less input must prepend this header before canonicalization to remain compatible.

 ---

 ## Input format